Quantum vs Classical Proofs and Subset Verification: Introduction

 \subsection{Subset-Verifying Oracle Problems}

 We consider two oracle problems related to verifying properties of subsets.
-In {\it{Subset Size Checking}}, we are given a black box function $f:[N]\rightarrow\{0,1\}$, that marks elements with either a 0 or 1.
-We are promised that the number of marked items is either $\sqrt{N}$ or $.99\sqrt{N}$, and we would like to decide which.
-In this case, we want to verify the size of the subset marked by $f.$
+In {\it{Subset Size Checking}}, we are given a black box function $f:[N^2]\rightarrow\{0,1\}$, that marks elements with either a 0 or 1.
+We are promised that the number of marked items is either $N$ or $0.99N$, and we would like to decide which is the case.
+We want to verify the size of the subset marked by $f.$

 In the other oracle problem, {\it{Preimage Checking}}, we are given a black box permutation on $N^2$ elements.
 We are promised that the preimage of the first $N$ elements under the permutation is either mostly even or mostly odd, and we would like to decide which is the case.
-In this problem, we want to verify the parity of a subset of the preimage of the function.
+In this problem, we want to verify this parity property of a subset of the preimage of the function.

 {\it{Subset Size Checking}} is in {\AM} \cite{GS86}, and we give a procedure that proves {\it{Preimage Checking}} is in {\QMA} when the permutation is given as an in-place quantum oracle.
 An in-place permutation unitary $\sop P_\sigma$ acts as $\sop P_\sigma\ket{i}=\ket{\sigma(i)}$ for a permutation $\sigma$.
 For {\it{Preimage Checking}}, we are interested in the set $S_{\textrm{pre}}(\sigma)=\{i:\sigma(i)\in[N]\}$.
 Given the subset state $\ket{S_{\textrm{pre}}(\sigma)}$, it is easy to verify that the correct state was sent, because $\sop P_\sigma\ket{S_{\textrm{pre}}(\sigma)}=\ket{[N]},$ which is easy to verify using a measurement in the Hadamard basis.